Essential Tips for Planning a Home Spa or Hot Tub

 - They are more costly because, essentially, you are building a miniature pool with water jets.

 - The more features, such as additional jets, increase the cost because of the construction and additional fittings involved.

 Indoor spas are typically made of formed acrylic.
-Outdoor spas come in a variety of materials, including:
+However, outdoor spas come in a variety of materials, including:

-- Acrylic.
-Acrylic spas come in preformed designs although manufacturers offer a large variety of shapes and sizes to suit your needs.
+- Acrylic: Acrylic spas come in preformed designs, though manufacturers offer a large variety of shapes and sizes to suit your needs.

-- Concrete.
-Easy to customize to your site.
+- Concrete: These in-ground spas are easy to customize to your site.

-- Gunite.
-As for a swimming pool, the site is excavated, forms are put in place, and the gunite product is applied.
+- Gunite: For this material, the site is excavated, forms are put in place, and the gunite product is applied.